hashb/chenna.me/micropub_jekyll/README.md

 ```

 The binary automatically loads `.env` from the current working directory.
 Existing shell environment variables still take precedence.

+`REPO_PATH` should point at a dedicated checkout with a configured upstream branch.
+The service now fast-forwards that checkout and refuses local divergence instead of resetting it away.

 ## Deployment